wangbaamiao/github-showcase-page-ml-group-get-that-bonus/README.md

 ---

-> Data limitation: Tournament and league data only involves the past two consecutive years of 2020-2021.
-No links between the improvement of ranking and past revenue
->  growth and expense growth can be explored due to limited data.
+Data limitation: Tournament and league data only involves the past two consecutive years of 2020-2021.
+No links between the improvement of ranking and past revenue growth and expense growth can be explored due to limited data.
 This results in higher dependence in assumptions that are the sources of uncertainty.

+---

 ### Revenue growth strategy

+>
+* Commercial innovation should be treated as the core to trigger revenue growth and are encouraged throughout the organization.
+Developing a football-based computer or mobile game is a great innovation to boost revenue and attract boarder range of audience.
+* To maximize revenues, expansion of stadium and invention of creative activities are also very important.
+Launching a new streaming platform for a subscription fee can increase fan engagement to increase matchday and broadcast revenues.
+* The long-term revenue is composed from 50% commercial, 35% broadcast and 15% matchday as shown below.

 ![](revenue_composition.png)

->
->

 ## Economic Impacts